St Benet's Hall, Oxford: Permanent private hall of the University of Oxford

+There was never a policy that lay members of the Hall, both undergraduates and postgraduates, should be Catholics - and in the 21st century most were not.
+However, all members were asked to be supportive of the monks' life and values.

 A review of the PPHs conducted by the university in 2007 concluded that St Benet's had a "good sense of its place within the collegiate University" and drew attention to the "commitment and care" of the hall's academic staff.
 In May 2013 the Student Barometer survey results showed that St Benet's Hall had the highest overall student satisfaction score out of the 44 constituent colleges and permanent private halls of the university.

 Sexual abuse scandal

-In 1996 Bernard Green OSB, a paedophile monk of Ampleforth Abbey, was convicted of sexually abusing a 14-year old schoolboy at the monastery's school in the previous year.
-He was put on probation, and prohibited from teaching.
-Despite this, the abbey sent him to reside and teach at the hall in 2000 without, allegedly, informing the hall of his conviction.
-He was issued with a "final" letter of warning by the university in 2005, after being accused of sexually harassing a 19-year-old female undergraduate.
-The finality indicated that this was not an isolated incident.
-The teaching prohibition allegedly then only became known to the hall in 2006, but Green was subsequently kept in office until 2012 when he was finally dismissed.
+In 1996 Bernard Green OSB (1953-2013), a monk of Ampleforth Abbey, was convicted of sexually abusing a 14-year old schoolboy at the monastery's school, Ampleforth College, in the previous year.
+He was put on probation and prohibited from teaching.
+Despite this, the abbey sent him to reside and teach at St Benet's Hall in 2000 without, allegedly, informing the hall of his conviction.
+He was issued with a "final" letter of warning by the university in 2005, after being accused of sexually harassing a 19-year-old undergraduate member of the hall.
+This letter was supposedly unknown to the hall until 2006, but Green was subsequently kept in residence until 2012 when he was finally dismissed.
 The scandal came to the notice of the national media.